-Project Development Process and Timeline

-The following process diagram and timeline visualizes the major project development phases that a typical schoolyard redevelopment project in the Milwaukee area undertakes when supported by Reflo and the Green Schools Consortium of Milwaukee.
-The process begins in October with schools applying to receive a conceptual planning grant provided by Reflo and the

-Milwaukee Metropolitan Sewerage District.
+Project Development Process and Timeline The following process diagram and timeline visualizes the major project development phases that a typical schoolyard redevelopment project in the Milwaukee area undertakes when supported by Reflo and the Green Schools Consortium of Milwaukee.
+The process begins in October with schools applying to receive a conceptual planning grant provided by Reflo and the Milwaukee Metropolitan Sewerage District.
 Schools that advance to the second stage are then asked to present to the GSCM's Project Selection Committee on their need and enthusiasm.
 Following the selection, five schools are awarded the planning grant and begin the conceptual planning process with monthly Green Team meetings starting in January the following year.

-Stormwater Green Infrastructure

-Green infrastructure is a strategy that diverts stormwater runoff from entering the sewer system and manages stormwater where it falls through a more sustainable means, mimicking natural water systems.
+Stormwater Green Infrastructure Green infrastructure is a strategy that diverts stormwater runoff from entering the sewer system and manages stormwater where it falls through a more sustainable means, mimicking natural water systems.
 Green infrastructure can also provide creative opportunities to incorporate STEAM (science, technology, engineering, arts, and math) concepts in student learning and promote community engagement.
 The school grounds currently contribute a significant amount of stormwater runoff that can lead to area flooding and impaired water quality for our rivers and lake.
 The conceptual redevelopment plan includes multiple green infrastructure strategies to manage as much stormwater as feasible on the school grounds.

-Forest Home Avenue School's conceptual plan calls for removal of approximately 39,000 sq. ft. of asphalt and replacing it with new green space and mixed-use recreation and educational areas.
-The design includes three outdoor classrooms areas, an underground cistern, a greenhouse, and the addition of over 50 stormwater trees.
-The inclusion of a variety of native plantings allow for unique spaces on the schoolyard that can represent natural Wisconsin ecosystems, complete with studentcreated signage.
-The vision also includes a porous, synthetic turf soccer field to further manage rainwater where it falls.
-The plan manages approximately 150,674 gallons of stormwater per rain event.
+Greenfield Bilingual School's conceptual plan calls for removal of approximately 11,600 sq. ft. of asphalt and replacing it with new green space and mixed-use recreation and educational areas.
+The design includes a new outdoor classroom, mindfulness garden, bioswales, and the addition of over 15 stormwater trees.
+The inclusion of a variety of native plantings allow for unique spaces on the schoolyard th at can represent natural Wisconsin ecosystems, complete with student-created signage.
+The vision also includes a a porous, synthetic turf soccer field with an underground cistern beneath to further manage rainwater where it falls.
+The plan manages approximately 85,445 gallons of stormwater per rain event.
+Our students should be able to enjoy outdoor activities with their school peers in a safe, welcoming environment.